IMPORT TARIFFS ON THOROUGHBREDS TO THE USA

 What This Means for Buyers

 For horses imported from the United Kingdom and the European Union, the additional 10 percent and 15 percent duties lacked lawful authority as of February 20, 2026.
-Refunds are available where procedural rights are preserved.
-Open entries are positioned for earlier recovery, while liquidated entries remain recoverable so long as a protest is filed within the statutory window.
-Even if new tariffs are imposed in the future under a different statute, those tariffs cannot be used to offset, deny, or delay refunds owed on prior unlawful duties.
-With attention to liquidation status, deadlines, and documentation, buyers are operating on settled legal ground.
+Refunds are available where procedural requirements are met.
+Open entries are positioned for earlier recovery, and liquidated entries remain recoverable if protests are timely filed.
+Newly announced tariffs do not alter these conclusions.

-What This Means for UK & EU Sellers
+What This Means for UK and EU Sellers

 About Bing I. Bush, Jr.